to the book the Bhâgavata Purâna

 Chapter 15: Paras'urâma, the Lord's Warrior Incarnation

-Chapter 16: How Lord Paras'urâma Came to Destroy the Ruling Class Twenty-one Times
+Chapter 16: How Lord Paras'urâma Came to Destroy

 Chapter 17: The Dynasties of the Sons of Purûravâ

-(1-3) The son of Vyâsa said: 'Of one son of Purûravâ, Âyu, there were the powerful sons Nahusha, Kshatravriddha, Rajî, Râbha and Anenâ.
-O royal ruler hear now about the dynasty of Kshatravriddha.
-Of Kshatravriddha's son Suhotra there were three sons: Kâs'ya, Kus'a and Gritsamada.
-From Gritsamada there was S'unaka and from him came S'aunaka, a muni most excellent in the sacred [Rig Veda] verses.
+(1-3) The son of Vyâsa said: 'From one son of Purûravâ named Âyu [see 9.15: 1], there were the powerful sons Nahusha, Kshatravriddha, Rajî, Râbha and Anenâ.
+Oh royal ruler, hear now about the dynasty of Kshatravriddha.
+From Kshatravriddha's son Suhotra there were three sons: Kâs'ya, Kus'a and Gritsamada.
+From Gritsamada there was S'unaka and from him S'aunaka appeared, a muni who excelled in the sacred [Rig Veda] verses.

 Chapter 18: King Yayâti Regains His Youth